Passiflora (Passion Vine)

 • Dizziness or lightheadedness, especially when standing up quickly

-• Drowsiness that may persist for several hours
+• Drowsiness that may last several hours

-• Mental fog or reduced concentration
+• Mental fog or reduced focus

-• Nausea or mild stomach discomfort
+• Nausea or mild stomach upset

 • Rapid heartbeat in sensitive individuals